 What employment opportunities are available?

-Dental hygienists provide oral health services in a variety of work environments.
-These include, but are not limited to, private dental offices, hospitals, health departments, government clinics, and correctional facilities.
-Approximate salary is $30-$40 per hour, depending on location, benefits and experience.
+Dental hygienists may be employed in a variety of work environments.
+These include, but are not limited to, private dental offices, hospitals, health departments, government clinics, and correctional facilities at an approximate salary of $30-$40 per hour, depending on location, benefits and experience.

 What is the class schedule/length for the Dental Hygiene program?

 The core dental hygiene courses are only offered during the day on a full-time basis.
 The program consists of seven (7) semesters: two (2) semesters to complete the general education/dental prerequisites and five (5) semesters to complete the dental hygiene curriculum.
 All courses must be taken in the proper sequence, as each course builds on the knowledge gained on the previous courses.
 Graduates of the program are eligible, with the approval of the Dental Hygiene program director, to take the National Board Dental Hygiene Examination and the CITA Examination, as well as other state or regional credentials.
 Graduates applying for licensure in NC will be required to undergo a criminal records check and fingerprinting as part of the application process.

 Community Dental Health Coordinator - Certificate and Internship Program

 The Community Dental Health Coordinator (CDHC) is a new member of the dental team who fills an important role whether working with a health center or private practice.
 The CDHC can perform clinical preventive services and community-based outreach duties.
 The CDHC program provides Dental Assistants II, Certified Dental Assistants (CDA), or Registered Dental Hygienists an opportunity to expand their skills with a practical and theoretical basis for assisting in the reduction of disparities in dental health.
-See the Community Dental Health Coordinator webpage for more information.
+Please view the Community Dental Health Coordinator webpage for more information.